vgno/expectations/workflow.md

 ## Write Good Commit Messages

-Read and follow (Commit Message Standards)[workflow/commit-messages.md] document.
+Read and follow [Commit Message Standards](workflow/commit-messages.md) document.

 ## Have a clean branch that is always deployable